 - Changes to bus bays on Cavenagh Street

 Download a full copy of the Barneson Boulevard consultation report .
 The report has been edited to protect privacy and for commercial in confidence reasons.

 - reduce peak period congestion by dispersing traffic entering and exiting the CBD from Tiger Brennan Drive

-- provide a third and main entry and exit point for the CBD
+- provide a new entry and exit point for the CBD

 - cater to pedestrians and cyclists with wide footpaths and segregated cycle ways

 - reenergise the CBD through its visual appeal, incorporating landscaping and roadside amenities to support activities such as alfresco dining.

 It is expected that construction on this project will commence late 2017, weather permitting.